awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-upload.md

 #### Overwrite<a name="overwrite"></a>

-If selected existing files \(Amazon S3 objects\) in the bucket at the target location are overwritten\.
+Changing this checkbox has no effect\.
+If a file \(an Amazon S3 object\) with the same name already exists in the Amazon S3 bucket, it will always be overwritten\.

 #### Flatten Folders<a name="flatten-folders"></a>